 Students will be able to:

-• Gain an understanding that hunting and the illegal wildlife trade are major threats to animals.
+• Gain an understanding the major threats to wild animals.

 • State some examples of animals that are endangered due to hunting.

-• Identify some of the reasons why animals are hunted
+• Identify some of the reasons why wild animals are hunted as part of the illegal wildlife trade

 • Gain an understanding that the reasons why people hunt animals are complex and varied, and that in order to conserve animals we need to understand these reasons

-• Gain an understanding of the work of ZSL in tackling hunting and wildlife trade, and what actions they can take action to help
+• Gain an understanding of the work of ZSL wildlife trade, and what actions they can take action to help

 Online Teaching Resources: